ncastaldo/wecare-website-project/README.md

 - Accepts: a JSON file containing the information filled in the form of the Contact Us page
 - Usage: [CONTACT US](https://polimi-hyp-2018-team-10472465.herokuapp.com/pages/contactUs.html)

+## List of the main problems we faced during the development
+- Some issues on the deployment of the app on heroku and its interaction with the PostgreSQL database
+- The dynamic load of multiple elements (such as "services") on the page